Conversion Copy Co.

 Analyse an entire website, using its sitemap or RSS feed, in just a few minutes.

 Email marketing scoring

-Send your test email campaigns to your own unique link.
-We'll score them and give you a full report.
+Send your test email campaigns to your own unique email address and receive a full readability report.

 Industry leading algorithms

 The world's most respected and trusted readability formulas.